aaanh/uni-hwk/w2021/coen_244/a2/README.md

 Provided as-is.
 Not responsible for malfunctioning if implemented in other context than the assignment.

+GPLv3 applied to all source code under the assignment package.
+With required creator attribution caveat.

 Requirements:

 -   c++17 (MinGW on Windows_NT, GNU/C++ on Linux, Apple CLang on Darwin)